Making the decision to arrange automatic saving takes some of the hard work out of steady saving deposits. Here are some tips to get started:

 If your employer offers a retirement account, sign up and put in at least the minimum contribution to receive any matches they may offer.
 Ask your HR representative for more details.

-- If your employer does not offer a retirement account, start saving with myRA, a new retirement savings account from the United States Department of the Treasury.
+- If your employer does not offer a retirement account, start saving with myRA, new retirement savings account from the United States Department of the Treasury.
 The account features no cost or fees, no complicated investment options and no risk of losing money.

 If you would like additional information about automatic saving, one of our financial coaches can help you create a long term savings plan.